Business Administration, A.A.

 At a Glance

-Students earning an Associate degree in Business Administration are prepared to transfer to a 4-year university as Business majors by learning the basics of marketing, management, accounting, finance, human resources and management information systems.
+Students earning an A.A. in Business Administration are prepared to transfer to a 4-year university as Business majors by learning the basics of marketing, management, accounting, finance, human resources and management information systems.

 Two years, or four 15-credit terms